metomi/rose/sphinx/glossary.rst

       :rose:file:`rose-app.conf` file is located in a :term:`Rose application configuration`.

+   Rose built-in application
+      A Rose built-in application is a generic :term:`Rose application` providing common functionality which is provided in the Rose installation.

+      See also:

+      * :ref:`Rose Built-In Applications`

    Rose suite configuration
       A Rose suite configuration is a :rose:file:`rose-suite.conf` file along with other optional files and directories which configure the way in